OAGi/Score/docs/user_guide/index.rst

 To transfer the ownership of a BIE:

 1. `Search and retrieve a BIE <#search-and-retrieve-a-bie>`__.
-Stay on the “BIE” page.
+Stay on the "BIE" page.

 2. On the *BIE* page click on the icon |image3| in the *Owner* column.
-   Otherwise, click on the ellipsis located in the last column of the BIE entry and select “Transfer Ownership” option in context menu.
+   Otherwise, click on the ellipsis located in the last column of the BIE entry and select "Transfer Ownership" option in context menu.

 3. A new Modal Dialog is returned where all the users to whom the BIE can be transferred are displayed.
 Only users with the same role are